yaochenkun/mine-sweeper-game/README.md

 * Design __two recursions__ to implement:
  1. the searching process when user clicks a 'no mine' cell;
  2. the automatic opening process of the surrouding cells when the central cell was determined.

+## For More
+If you want more information about 'How to develop this game', you can have a further look at the file [扫雷开发文档](https://github.com/yaochenkun/MinesweeperGame/blob/master/扫雷开发文档.pdf).